Todd Wolfe: Early career

-In 1979, Wolfe began his career by playing in garage bands.
-He played at local parties and participated in "battle of the bands" competitions.
+In 1979, Wolfe began his career by playing in garage bands at local parties and participated in "battle of the bands" competitions.
 While still in high school, Wolfe put together his first band.
 Four years later, he formed his first club band, Nitetrain.
-The band included Wolfe and fellow Forest Hills residents, drummer Steven Menasche and bassist Emil Samuels.
-During their first year, the band opened for Albert Collins, Dickey Betts, and Walter "Wolfman" Washington.
+The band opened for Albert Collins, Dickey Betts, and Walter "Wolfman" Washington.

 Four years later, he formed his second club band, Troy & the Tornados.
-This band opened for many acts appearing in the metropolitan New York area.
-These groups included Gregg Allman, The Outlaws, Dickey Betts, Johnny Winter, Robin Trower, and The Neville Brothers.
+This band opened for many acts appearing in the metropolitan New York area which included Gregg Allman, The Outlaws, Dickey Betts, Johnny Winter, Robin Trower, The Neville Brothers and others.

-During his time with Troy & the Tornados, Wolfe remained a guitarist, as he was focused on developing his virtuosity as a musician.
-In this same interval, Wolfe met two women: Carla Olson of the Textones and Sheryl Crow.
-At that time, Crow was working as an in-studio back-up singer.
+During his time with Troy & the Tornados, Wolfe met two women: Carla Olson of the Textones and Sheryl Crow.
+At that time, Crow was working as an in-studio backup singer in Los Angeles.
 She was introduced to Wolfe by Stephen "Scooter" Weintraub, who would later manage both artists.
-Immediately Wolfe and Crow began collaborating in studio sessions in New York City, eventually travelling to Los Angeles to form a band, in the hopes of earning a record deal.
+Immediately Wolfe and Crow began collaborating in studio sessions in the hopes of earning a record deal.

-Although the pair failed to earn a record contract, Wolfe used the opportunity to relocate permanently to Los Angeles, and to change the lineup of his band.
-Troy & the T's played in "holes in the wall" throughout Southern California.
+Although the pair failed to earn a record contract, Wolfe used the opportunity to relocate permanently to Los Angeles, performing in "holes in the wall" throughout Southern California.
 During this time, Wolfe also began to score music for the Playboy Channel.
 In 1991, Wolfe began to work with Olson, whom he had met while still in New York.
 Wolfe accepted Olson's invitation to join her band as lead guitarist, a spot he held for the next two years.